School of Nursing

 - As a result of substantiated professional misconduct

-The principles of academic dishonesty also apply to those courses taken during the clinical phases of any program, which are taken for credit or otherwise required for completion of the program.
-Owing to the critical nature of such requirements and student responsibility for the welfare of patients and agencies providing healthcare, academic dishonesty is further defined to include falsification of patient or agency records, violating accepted codes of professional ethics, or engaging in activities that might endanger the health or welfare of patients.
-Acts of academic dishonesty are referred to the Committee on Admissions and Academic Standards for review and recommendation to the dean.
+The principles of academic integrity also apply to those courses taken during the clinical phases of any program, which are taken for credit or otherwise required for completion of the program.
+Owing to the critical nature of such requirements and student responsibility for the welfare of patients and agencies providing healthcare, academic dishonesty is further defined to include falsification of patient or agency records, violating accepted codes of professional ethics, surrender, suspension or revocation of license, or engaging in activities that might endanger the health or welfare of patients.

 - Financial Information

 In addition to University tuition and fees, the following program and course fees* are applied as follows: